petracili/MS4/README.md

     1. Within the profile page, there is a list of past orders
     1. users can click on these orders to view the full details

+### **Site owner testing:**
+* As a site owner, I want to be able to create, edit and delete plnts
+    1. There is a delete button on each plant
+    1. There is an edit button on each plant which takes the user to a form where they can edit the content
+    1. There is a form available from the nav bar to allow the creation of new plants
+* As a site owner, I want to the ability to create, edit and delete plants to be limited to superusers
+    1. The create edit and delete function is limited in two ways.
+Jinja logic is used within the html code and the @login_required decorator is used within the views. py document

+### **Performance testing:**
+1. Tested website responsiveness using http://www.responsinator.com/
+    1. Results: The website is responsive to all device sizes without any unnecessary x-scroll
+1. Tested the image size to ensure no image is to large and impacting the website loading times.
+I used the Google Dev Tools - Network
+    1. Results: The site loading time is appropriate.
+The total website loading time is 1.1s is acceptable
+1. Tested the images on the all books page using Google Dev Tools - Lighthouse
+    1. Results: It was recommended that the images used were of a smaller size to improve download speed and cause less data consumption.
+1. All HTML and CSS were tested using https://jigsaw.w3.org/css-validator/validator
+    1. All but the templates resulted in errors that the Lang Doctype and Title were missing.
+This was to be expected as the details were being extended from the base template to did not need to be added
+    1. All HTML pages resulted in errors where the Jinja template language was used
+    1. None of these are actual errors within the code
+	1. Some CSS errors were observed.
+However, the items highlighted were added intentionally to the CSS files and did create the desired affect
+    1. Tested the website on the Google Chrome browser Version 89.0.4389.90 (Official Build) (64-bit)
+    1. Results: The website was responsive and the elements performed in the way they were intended to
+1. Tested the website on the Microsoft Edge browser Version 89.0.774.63 (Official build) (64-bit)
+    1. Results: The website was responsive and the elements performed in the way they were intended to
+1. Tested the website on the Firefox browser Version 82.0.3 (64-bit)
+    1. Results: The website was responsive and the elements performed in the way they were intended to
+1. Tested adding items to the bag
+    1. Results: Successfully able to add an item to the bag
+1. Tested increasing the quantity of items in the bag
+    1. Results: Successfully able to increase the quantity of an item in the bag
+1. Tested removing items from the bag
+    1. Results:Successfully removed an item from the bag
+1. Tested the stripe process using 4242 4242 4242 4242 which should be successful
+    1. Results: Order completed successfully and the confirmation page appears
+1. Tested the stripe process using 4000 0027 6000 3184 which will request authorisation - completed authentication
+    1. Results: Authorisation screen appears then the order completed successfully and the confirmation page appears
+1. Tested the stripe process using 4000 0027 6000 3184 which will request authorisation - selected declined
+    1. Results: The payment fails and the user is returned to the checkout page.
+The appropriate error message appears
+1. Tested the profile page and that the orders placed above show correctly
+	1. Results: The two successful orders made during testing appeared on the right hand side of the screen